vercel-support/johnny.sh/content/blog/find-bugs-with-git-bisect.md

 $ git bisect good v3.0.0 # v3.0.0 is known to be good
 ```

-We the following in our terminal output:
+We see the following in our terminal output:
 ```bash
 Bisecting: 39 revisions left to test after this (roughly 5 steps) [c13639d47be094bb521dde8bd8c2100646177230] scaffold bespoke dogbones on demand